User Guide

 macOS

-Open Settings from the menu bar (PollWatt → Settings or Cmd+,).
-There are five tabs:
+Open Settings from the app menu (PollWatt → Settings) or press ⌘,.
+You'll see five tabs:

 TabWhat you can do

-AboutApp version, links to Privacy Policy and EULA
+AboutApp version, and links to the Privacy Policy and EULA.

 iOS / iPadOS

-Tap the gear icon to open Settings as a scrollable sheet with the same Sync, Privacy, and About sections.
+Tap the gear icon.
+Settings opens as a scrollable sheet with the same Sync, Privacy, and About sections.
+There's no Menu Bar or System tab on iOS because those options don't apply.

 Your Privacy